Tsingis/telegram-bot/README.md

 - Upcoming matches
 - Regular season standings
 - Latest match results
-- Regular season scoring leaders (with given amount and or nationality)
+- Regular season scoring leaders (with given amount and by nationality or team)
 - Players' basic stats from the latest matches (by nationality or team)
 - Player's regular season stats (by name)
 - Playoffs bracket